systemslab/popper-paper/paper/paper.md

 application.
 It facilitates the sharing of documents containing live code (in Julia, Python or R), equations, visualizations and explanatory text.
 Other domain-specific visualization tools can also fit into this category.
-[Binder](mybinder.org) is an online service that allows one to turn a GitHub repository into a collection of interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.
+Binder is an online service that allows one to turn a GitHub repository into a collection of interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.
 Alternatives to Jupyter are Gnuplot, Zeppelin and Beaker.
 Other scientific visualization such as Paraview tools can also fit in this category.

 ## Performance Monitoring

-Prior and during the execution of an experiment, capturing performance metrics can be beneficial.
+Prior to and during the execution of an experiment, capturing performance metrics can be beneficial.
 In the case of systems research articles, where performance is the main subject of study, capturing performance metrics is fundamental.
 Instead of creating ad-hoc tools to achieve this we can benefit by adopting and extending existing tools.
 At the end of the execution, the captured data can be analyzed and many of the graphs included in the article can come directly from running analysis scripts on top of this data.

 **Tools and services**: Many mature monitoring tools exist such as Nagios, Ganglia, StatD, CollectD, among many others.
 For measuring